Darcy friction factor formulae: Colebrook–White equation

-The phenomenological Colebrook–White equation (or Colebrook equation) expresses the Darcy friction factor f as a function of Reynolds number Re and pipe relative roughness ε / Dh, fitting the data of experimental studies of turbulent flow in smooth and rough pipes.
+The empirical Colebrook–White equation (or Colebrook equation) expresses the Darcy friction factor f as a function of Reynolds number Re and pipe relative roughness ε / Dh, fitting the data of experimental studies of turbulent flow in smooth and rough pipes.

 The equation can be used to (iteratively) solve for the Darcy–Weisbach friction factor f.

 For a conduit flowing completely full of fluid at Reynolds numbers greater than 4000, it is expressed as: